violetviper/YoureNotMe/README.md

 If the non-hot seat players get their answer chosen, they will get a point for it.

 # Technical Side

+## server, rooms, clients (solely networking)
+  This way: we don't transfer large socket objects when emitting gamestates; uesrs can have the same nickname across different rooms

+ - RoomMap: dictionary with roomID as key and Game object as value
+ - userMap: dictionary with client.id as key and socket object as value (npm socket.io)

+### Classes
+ - Game: hostID, roomID, playerMap, (other game stuff) -- playerMap: dictionary with username as key and Player object (containing client.id) as value

+ - Player: client.id, username, (other player stuff)

 - Questions class:
   - question string
   - (?) weight